Why the case solving skill is not enough

 Preparation for an interview in consulting companies for most people is associated with solving business cases and brain teasers: assessing the size of the market, analyzing a decline in profitability, introducing a new product to the market, synergy from mergers and acquisitions, optimization of the logistics chain, and so on.
-The reason is clear: it is believed that the daily work of a consultant consists in solving similar business problems for different clients in various industries; therefore, candidates must demonstrate proficiency in such analytics.
+The reason is clear: it is believed that the daily work of a consultant consists in solving business cases for different clients in various industries.
+Therefore, candidates must demonstrate proficiency in business cases.

-In order to answer this question, try to analyze the principle of any consulting company operation.
+Think how any consulting company works.
 As soon as the project is confirmed and agreed with the client, the scope of work and deadlines are determined, and the team is appointed, the analytical part of the work begins, in essence very similar to solving business cases.
 Define the problem and structure it, form hypotheses and select the methods for testing them, collect information, make calls to experts, analyze the data, form a complete story.
 Consultants solve business cases.

 But before the project is confirmed, it should be sold to the client